DAOS Architecture

 Note

-This is an initial test DAOS configuration and as such, any data on the DAOS system will envtually be deleted when the configuration is changed into a larger system.
+This is an initial test DAOS configuration and as such, any data on the DAOS system will eventually be deleted when the configuration is changed into a larger system.
 Warning will be given before the system is wiped to allow time for users to move any important data off.

 Modules